Antarctica Travel Accessories

 Generally, landscape photographers will use a full frame sensor whilst wildlife photographers will use a cropped sensor.

 However, this varies depending on the photographers style and lens magnifications.
-Another popular option are mirrorless cameras such as the Alpha range from Sony.

 When choosing your camera you will need to take into consideration aspects such as ISO range (how well it shoots in low light), mega pixels (how large your image can be blown up to) and FPS (how fast your camera can shoot).